How Wait Lists Work

 May I hold a reserved Held Seat in a different course in case I don’t get a Wait List seat in my preferred course?

 In most situations we can support this, provided that you have prior written agreement from TPS Support.
 This agreement is necessary because we must manually track the agreement and account for it in our enrollment and wait lists management.
-When there is no prior written agreement, then you may be charged the pre-agreed reservation drop fee for the reserved (Held) seat you drop.
+When there is no prior written agreement, then you may be charged the non-refundable portion of tuition for the reserved (Held) seat you drop.

 Note that this applies to any two courses, including “standard” and “honors” courses of the same subject, “one-day” and “two-day” courses of the same subject, different courses with the same level (e.g., different English 2 courses), or any other instance where there is a different course name and ID number held as a contingency seat.

-What are the chances of getting a Wait List seat?
+What are the chances of getting a Held Seat from a Wait List?

 Your chances of getting a wait list seat increase when: